 World premiere by Miami City Ballet: March 27, 2015, Kravis Center for the Performing Arts, West Palm Beach, FL.

-* Concerto No. 1 for Piano and Orchestra.
-Used by arrangement with European American Music Distributors LLC, sole U.S. and Canadian agent for Schott Music GmbH & Co., KG, publisher and copyright owner.
+*Piano Concerto No. 1 used by arrangement with European American Music Distributors Company, U.S. and Canadian agent for Schott Music, publisher and copyright owner.

 The original production of Heatscape was made possible by a New Works grant from the John S. and James L. Knight Foundation and the generous support of The Rockefeller Foundation, National Endowment for the Arts: ArtWorks, Armando and Margarita Codina, and Bob Benson.